 Take a Scenic Drive Down Bow Valley Parkway:

 Though this is a longer route connecting Banff to Lake Louise, you can take your time stopping whenever you want, admire the scenic views and take great photos.
-Some of the best stops along the way are the Backswamp, Hillsdale Meadows with the pretty wildflowers, Johnston Canyon, Moose Meadows where you may see a Moose or two, Rockbound Lake, Castle Junction, and other beautiful stops.
+Some of the best stops along the way are the Backswamp, Hillsdale Meadows with the pretty wildflowers, Johnston Canyon, Moose Meadows where you may see a Moose or two, Rockbound Lake, Castle Junction, and other picturesque stops.

 Ice Skate on the Frozen Lake: